cmu-mse-cmudb/terrier/script/testing/READMEv2.md

 `TestServer` is the base class for running all types of the tests.

 ### Test workflow
-- prepare the DB
 - check if the terrier bin exists
-  - fork a subprocess to start the DB (via python subprocess.Popen)
 - run the pre-suite task (test suite specific)
   - e.g. install oltp bin
-- run the test
+- run the test sequentially
+  - [Optional] fork a subprocess to start the DB (via python subprocess.Popen)
+    - if skip this step, the test will run on the used database
+  - run the pre-test task (test specific)
   - fork a subprocess to start the test process using the command (via python subprocess.Popen)
   - check the return code from the OS
   - write the stdout and the stderr to the test output log file
+  - run the post-test task (test specific)
+  - [Optional] stop the DB
+    - if skip this step, the populated database can be used for following experiments
 - run the post-suite task (test suite specific)
-- stop the DB
 - print out the logs to the stdout

 ### Adding a new test case